 What little boy didn’t dream of driving a big red firetruck?
 Today’s find from the world of urban abandonment feels particularly tragic– and a little bit like uncovering the tomb of childhood dreams.
 Not to be a downer or anything…

 On my daily dive into Flickr, I came across an account which has album after album of incredible urbex photography.
-Frenchman Vincent Michel has been on so many abandoned field trips, I wonder if it’s not his full time job.
+Frenchman Vincent Michel has been on so many abandoned field trips, it should really be his full time job.

 But it was these poor antique and historical firetrucks that caught my eye– and of course they did, because they should be sitting in a museum, not in a warehouse gathering dust.